Charly1357/quizabgabe/README.md

 # Credits

 * YouTube Create a Quiz with Timer using HTML CSS Javascript.
-* YouTube How to make a Quiz App u
+* YouTube How to make a Quiz App Using Javascript